Funded programs

 Lead Institution: Virginia Tech

-11. Title: Coding theory for security and privacy
+10. Title: Coding theory for modern secure communication and computation

 PI: Gretchen Matthews